gVkWY8NJAa/ProFootballRef/README.md

 [![Build Status](https://travis-ci.org/gVkWY8NJAa/ProFootballRef.svg?branch=master)](https://travis-ci.org/gVkWY8NJAa/ProFootballRef)
 # ProFootballRef

 This is a python toolkit that lets you scrape statistics from https://www.pro-football-reference.com/, and return the resulting data as a Pandas DataFrame.
-The toolkit is highly modular such that you are free to use various components as you see fit.

 Please consider contributing the $20/yr to support the site, they do a great job: https://www.pro-football-reference.com/my/?do=ad_free_browsing